jackokring/M5PORKCHOP/README.md

 ----[ 3.5 - File Transfer Mode

-    Need to grab those juicy PCAPs off your piglet?
-WiFi file transfer:

-        * Connects to YOUR WiFi network (configure SSID/password in settings)
+    Time to exfil.
+Your pig caught the goods, now get 'em off the device.

+    PORKCHOP fires up a WiFi AP client (connects to YOUR network) and serves a janky black-and-white web interface.
+No CSS crimes here, just function.

-        * Black & white web interface at porkchop.local or device IP
+        * Hit porkchop.local or the IP shown on screen
-        * Browse SD card directories (/handshakes, /wardriving, etc.)
+        * Browse SD card: /handshakes, /wardriving, /mldata, /logs
-        * Download captured handshakes and wardriving data
+        * Download your .22000 files for hashcat
-        * Upload files back to the piglet
+        * Upload wordlists, configs, whatever fits
-        * No cables, no fuss
+        * No drivers, no cables, no USB permission bullsh*t

-    Set your network creds in Settings before trying to connect or the pig will stare at you blankly wondering what you expected.
+    Setup requirements:
+        1. Configure WiFi SSID and password in Settings FIRST
+        2. Make sure you're in range of that network
+        3. Enter File Transfer from menu

+    If you skip step 1, the pig just stares at you.
+It can't read your mind.
+It also can't connect to "linksys" with password "admin123" if you didn't tell it to.

+    The web UI is deliberately ugly.
+It's functional.
+You're here to move files, not admire rounded corners.
+Get in, get out, get cracking.

 ----[ 3.6 - LOOT Menu & WPA-SEC Integration